-- v) Relevant 25% comparative statement as stated in the HCS nutritional guidelines (if applicable) - vi) Where possible, a no larger than A4 standee with HCS, Eat All Foods in Moderation statement, relevant 25% comparative statement (if applicable) and NIP meeting the NIP requirements as stated in this Handbook to be displayed beside the steamer. - 7) HCS products sold in vending machines will require the following: - i) Where the finished product is a packaged product, - a) the packaging of the finished product is to follow the labelling requirements for packaged products in point 1. - b) HCS logo company is to display the logo besides the respective HCS product on the machine - c) Eat All Foods in Moderation statement as stated in the HCS Nutrient Guidelines.
-E.g. below the HCS logo - ii) Where the finished product is not a packaged product, - a) NIP and relevant 25% comparative statement.
-E.g. 25% lower in sugar and saturated fat as compared to regular coffee drinks, must be accessible e.g. printed on vending machine artwork or digital platforms. - b) If digital platform is chosen, to include a statement on the machine to ask consumers to visit their website for the detailed NIP.
-E.g. Please visit our website (website link) or QR code to the website for the detailed NIP. - c) HCS logo company is to display the logo besides the respective HCS product on the machine - d) Eat All Foods in Moderation statement as stated in the HCS Nutrient Guidelines.
+- 8) HCS products sold in vending machines will require the following: - i) Where the finished product is a packaged product, - a. the packaging of the finished product is to follow the labelling requirements for packaged products in point 1. - b.
+HCS logo company is to display the logo besides the respective HCS product on the machine - c.
+'Eat All Foods in Moderation' statement as stated in the HCS Nutrient Guidelines.
+E.g. below the HCS logo - ii) Where the finished product is not a packaged product, - a.
+NIP and $\geq$ 25% comparative statement (if applicable).
+E.g. 25% lower in sugar and saturated fat as compared to regular coffee drinks, must be accessible e.g. printed on vending machine artwork or digital platforms. - b.
+If digital platform is chosen, to include a statement on the machine to ask consumers to visit their website for the detailed NIP.
+E.g. Please visit our website (website link) or QR code to the website for the detailed NIP. - c.
+HCS logo company is to display the logo besides the respective HCS product on the machine - d.
+'Eat All Foods in Moderation' statement as stated in the HCS Nutrient Guidelines.
 E.g. below the HCS logo

-All artworks using or with reference to the HCS must be submitted to the Health Promotion Board, prior to printing, distribution, publishing or broadcasting.
+All artworks using or with reference to the HCS must be submitted to the Health Promotion Board for approval, prior to printing, distribution, publishing or broadcasting.